FOLLOW US ON SOCIAL FOR UPDATES REGARDING OUR OFFERINGS, APIARY, AND DAY-TO-DAY LIFE: @abideculturecoffee

 What is a coffee bloom?

-A coffee bloom is the occurance of coffee "blooming" on the inital pour of manual brewers when hot water wets the coffee and trapped carbon dioxide [CO₂] is rapidly released causing the coffee to expand.
+A coffee bloom is the occurrence of coffee "blooming" on the initial pour of manual brewers when hot water wets the coffee and trapped carbon dioxide [CO₂] is rapidly released causing the coffee to expand.

 Does a coffee bloom actually indicate the freshness of roasted coffee?